lifeomic/delta/README.md

 In `DynamoStreamHandler`, events for the same _key_ will always be processed serially -- events from different keys will be processed in parallel.

+In `SQSMessageHandler` and `SNSMessageHandler`, ordering is maintained by:

-In `SQSMessageHandler`, events with the same `MessageGroupId` will always processed serially -- events with different `MessageGroupId` values will be processed in parallel.
+- **SQS**: Events with the same `MessageGroupId` are processed serially
+- **SNS**: Events are ordered by `MessageId` for consistency

+Events with different ordering keys are processed in parallel.

 In `KinesisEventHandler`, events with the same `partitionKey` will always processed serially -- events with different `partitionKey` values will be